 The mini-pump technology is Intarcia an implant that is placed under the skin and dispense a quantity of controlled drug each day.
 At this point Intarcia is not authorize use of a particular antiretroviral PrEP product as a delivery system.
 Development tests seek to identify the drug can be delivered at levels sufficient to prevent HIV infection.

-Several other research groups and companies have reported promising results of subdermal implants in animal testing, although the technology of implant Intarcia appears to be the most advanced.
-The Auritec, a branch company of the autonomous injection ARV injection, Pasadena, received funding from National Institutes of Health to test intravaginal rings for autonomous injection of PrEP, and has also tested an implant containing tenofovir alafenamide (TAF) in dogs.
-The 40 day study showed that the implant was hood to maintain plasma levels of drug concentration 30 times higher than required to protect against HIV infection throughout the study period.
+Several other research groups and companies have reported promising results from subdermal implants in animal testing, although Intarcia's implant technology appears to be the most advanced.
+Auritec, a Pasadena ARV injection company, has received funding from the National Institutes of Health to test intravaginal rings for self-injection of PrEP, and has also tested an implant containing tenofovir alafenamide (TAF) in dogs.
+The 40 study days demonstrated that the implant was designed to maintain 30 plasma levels of drug times greater than those required to protect against HIV infection throughout the study period.

 The development of injectable PrEP is more advanced than PrEP implants, and can provide an interim measure on the way to implants that provide protection for up to a year.
 It can also provide short-term protection for people who need PrEP long action, but, for whatever reason, do not want an implant.
 Unlike implants, that can be detectable under the skin and therefore unacceptable for some people, an injection is invisible to others and need not be removed or replaced when the active drug is dissolved.